rezaaliasgarirenani/rezaaliasgarirenani/Documents/Timeline.md

 3) Finish grayworld, try to get gtm right
 4) make one bus of 23 bits for wrappers
 5) make cocotb work
-6) bram and general simulink info
+6) bram, dsp and general simulink info